-When you have no more joy to give --
+And, when you have no more joy to give --

 Translated by Frank Beck

-In 1880 Lou von Salome of St. Petersburg was 19 and studying at the University of Zurich, one of the first European universities to accept female students.
-She enrolled in courses in philosophy, theology and art history.
-She also wrote poems, one of which was this bold declaration to accept whatever life might bring her.
+In 1880 Lou von Salomé of St. Petersburg was 19 and studying at the University of Zurich, one of the first universities to accept female students.
+She audited courses in philosophy, theology and art history.
+At the same time, she wrote poems, including this bold declaration to accept whatever life might bring her.

-Two years later in Rome, Lou struck up a friendship with Nietzsche, who liked the poem so much he set it to music.
-He later said of her: "I found no more gifted or reflective spirit.
-Lou is by far the smartest person I ever knew."
+Two years later in Rome, Lou struck up a friendship with 37-year-old Friedrich Nietzsche, who liked her poem so much he set it to music.
+In an 1882 letter to Ida Overbeck, he wrote, "I found no more gifted or reflective spirit.
+Lou is by far the most intelligent person I have ever become acquainted with."

 - A behind-the-scenes look at Cordula Kablitz-Post's film

-- Information about the French release from Bodega Films
+- VIDEO: The French release from Bodega Films

 - Salome's poem in German